17tayyy/TgRAT/README.md

 ### In the main thread (global)
 - `/sendall <command>` – Execute command on all clients
+- `/logs` -  Start/Stop the logging system in a channel named Logs
+- `/listclients` - List all registered clients
+- `/clean` -  Deletes duplicate or inactive (48h+) clients and their topics
 - `/statusall` – Check connection status for all clients
 - `/shutdown` – Gracefully shut down the C2 server
 - `/photoall` – Takes a photo from default webcam  of all the clients